Windows 7 bugs

 - If the origin of the glut appears to be cab_xxxx files, try deleting all of the files from Windows > Logs > CBS

 - If you hit any admin errors or failed deletes, just skip those files

 - Empty the recycling bin

 Cannot eject external hard drive

-- Make sure literally nothing is accessing the drive, including open explorer windows
+- Make sure that nothing is accessing the drive, including open Explorer windows

 - Log out of your user account, then log back in.
 Or try putting hte computer to sleep, and then waking it